trivago/babel-plugin-cloudinary/README.md

   all the [configs in the official cloudinary API](https://cloudinary.com/documentation/solution_overview#configuration_parameters).
 - **overrideBaseUrl** - set this to true if you want to override cloudinary default URL with the property **host**.
 - **host** - a host to perform replace the default generated base URL (`res.cloudinary.com/trivago/image/upload`).
+- **defaultTransforms** [**NOT RELEASED YET**] - an object that holds transforms that are applied by default to all the generated cloudinary URLs.
+These properties can still be overwritten for individual cases, by passing the same property within the `option.transforms` of that `__buildCloudinaryUrl` call.

 ### \_\_buildCloudinaryUrl